humwerthuz/djrest/README.md

 In case you want to access the same resource without the parameters you can do as following

     @Rest.route("/{id:int}", allow_empty_args=True, methods=["GET"])
-    class TestResource(Resource):
+    class TestOperation(Rest):
         def get(self, request, id=None):
             pass

-But be warned that any parameter you may be using in your http functions MUST use a default value otherwise your request will fail because your function wall have missing values.
+But be warned that any parameter you may be using in your http functions MUST use a default value, otherwise your request will fail because your function will have missing arguments.

 A little bit like Flask :)